Digestive Health Network

 Physicians and surgeons at Swedish have a long history of successfully treating patients with virtually every stage of any type of digestive disease.
 Swedish has also been a pioneer in introducing the latest treatments and technologies for many conditions, often before they become available anywhere else in the region.

-By creating the Digestive Health Network, we hope to make this specialty care readily accessible to both referring physicians looking to send their patient to the center with the highest level of care available as well as for patients looking for help on their own.
+By creating the Digestive Health Network, we hope to make this specialty care readily accessible to both referring physicians looking to send their patient to the center with the highest level of care available as well as for patients and parents looking for help on their own.